 To let the warm Love in!

-The melancholy and nostalgia of the final stanza is particularly poignant, and draws similarities with Keats’ other, more famous Ode, the Ode to a Nightingale.
-As with Nightingale, there are heavy allusions to mythology: Lethe, the river of forgetting that flows through the underworld; Hippocrene, the fountain of the Muses made by Pegasus’ hooves which brings inspiration; dryads, the spirit protectors of the forest; Bacchus, god of wine and debauchery; Ruth and the corn-field is a reference to the book in the Bible; hemlock, the poison that killed Socrates; Flora, the Roman goddess of nature.
-Here, there is reference to zephyrs and dryads, and sleeping again – though it is well worth pointing out that ode to a Nightingale is a far more unhappy poem than Ode to Psyche.
+The melancholy and nostalgia of the final stanza is particularly poignant and draws similarities with Keats’ other, more famous Ode, the Ode to a Nightingale.
+As with Nightingale, there are heavy allusions to mythology: Lethe, the river of forgetting that flows through the underworld; Hippocrene, the fountain of the Muses made by Pegasus’ hooves which brings inspiration; dryads, the spirit protectors of the forest; Bacchus, the God of wine and debauchery; Ruth and the corn-field is a reference to the book in the Bible; hemlock, the poison that killed Socrates; Flora, the Roman goddess of nature.
+Here, there is a reference to zephyrs and dryads, and sleeping again – though it is well worth pointing out that ode to a Nightingale is a far more unhappy poem than Ode to Psyche.
 Here, although Ode to Psyche is nostalgic and melancholy, there is a kernel of hope in the final stanza, where the narrator brings forward the point that ‘a bright torch, / and a casement open at night’ can let in a new and renewing Love to sweep away the darkness of Psyche’s former forgotten state.

 Critics have been divided whether or not Ode to Psyche is as deserving of acclaim as the other Keatsian odes.

 Kennet Allott, in defending against any possible harsh criticism of Ode to Psyche, argues that the poem “is the Cinderella of Keats’s great odes, but it is hard to see why it should be so neglected, and at least two poets imply that the conventional treatment of the poem is shabby and undeserved”.
-Allott then cites Bridges and Eliot as views that he sympathizes with, and he believes that Ode to Psyche “is neither unflawed nor the best of odes, but to me it illustrates better than any other Keats’s possession of poetic power in conjunction with what was for him an unusual artistic detachment, besides being a remarkable poem in its own right.
+Allott then cites Bridges and Eliot as views that he sympathizes with, and he believes that Ode to Psyche “is neither unflawed nor the best of odes, but to me, it illustrates better than any other Keats’s possession of poetic power in conjunction with what was for him an unusual artistic detachment, besides being a remarkable poem in its own right.
 This may be another way of saying that it is the most architectural of the odes, as it is certainly the one that culminates most dramatically.”